Learn About Your Alimony and Maintenance Rights

 Here’s what you need to know to qualify for alimony and to maximize the amount of money you receive.

-You Took Time Off Work
+Did You Take Time Off Work?

 What if you haven’t worked in many years?
 In determining what the law calls “appropriate employment,” the court takes into account the arrangement the couple established during the marriage.
 So if during your marriage you and your spouse decided together that it was beneficial for you to stay home that agreement will be an important support of your case as the court looks forward to determine future expectations for “suitable employment.”